Barney Miller: Fish

-There was talk of Abe Vigoda returning to Barney Miller as a regular cast member.
-According to Vigoda, producer Danny Arnold approached him: "Danny wined and dined me at the Park Lane Hotel the other day in New York, trying to convince me to come back.
+There was talk of Vigoda returning to Barney Miller as a regular cast member.
+According to Vigoda, producer Danny Arnold approached him:

+Danny wined and dined me at the Park Lane Hotel the other day in New York, trying to convince me to come back.
 He wants me either as a regular or to do some guest shots, as well as a Barney Miller movie to be shot in New York for European distribution.
-I told him I could not make a commitment at the present time because of other offers."
+I told him I could not make a commitment at the present time because of other offers.

 Arnold told reporters, "We've made an offer to him but we haven't received a definite response."
 Vigoda held out for more money, Arnold refused, and Vigoda finally walked away from negotiations.

-After the smoke had cleared from Vigoda's departure, syndicated columnist Gary Deeb wrote candidly about the situation: "A major factor in his disappearing act is the fact that it was Detective Fish, not Abe Vigoda, whom millions of viewers had fallen in love with.
+After the smoke had cleared from Vigoda's departure, syndicated columnist Gary Deeb wrote candidly about the situation:

+A major factor in his disappearing act is the fact that it was Detective Fish, not Abe Vigoda, whom millions of viewers had fallen in love with.
 Vigoda's recent difficulty in locating respectable work has been triggered by his own personality.
 According to many Hollywood performers, the guy is a royal pain -- and in many cases, it's simply not worth the hassle to hire him.
-During his three-and-a-half seasons on Barney Miller, Vigoda drove Danny Arnold, the program's creator, up the wall."
+During his three-and-a-half seasons on Barney Miller, Vigoda drove Danny Arnold, the program's creator, up the wall.

 In the spring of 1981, Vigoda did make a final appearance as Fish as a guest in the seventh-season episode "Lady and the Bomb", thus giving his character some closure.